 Call for a free, no-obligation discussion of your next environmental project

 As sea level rises, so does groundwater.
-Preferential pathways (utility trenches, leaky sewer pipes and stormdrains, buried stream channels) are conduits for emerging groundwater inland from the shoreline.
+Preferential pathways (utility trenches, leaky sewer pipes and stormdrains, buried stream channels) are conduits for emerging groundwater inland from the shoreline and rainwater from extreme storms.
 (Image: UHM Coastal Geology Group)

 Groundwater wicking between concrete slabs reflects shallow groundwater coming to the surface